REAIABook/REAIABook/readme.md

 Next, we perform a number of preparation exercises on the residential building data.

-First, we sort the data by the individual building number, remove any properties with more than one building and then remove any remains observations that do not indicate the primary building (data error).
-We finish by removing the buildling number field.
+First, we sort the data by the individual building number, remove any properties with more than one building and then remove any remaining observations that do not indicate the primary building (data error).
+We finish by removing the building number field.

 ``` r
   # Sort by building number